-Many generally assume that we share much in common with medieval Europeans, and perhaps this accounts for our striking reaction to find profound differences, and we judge them quite harshly when they do not match our expectations.
-But if we started from a different mindset we would see them more clearly as fundamentally different from us, and this would help us actually learn more from them.
+Many generally assume that we share much in common with medieval Europeans, and perhaps this accounts for our striking reaction when we find profound differences.
+We can judge them quite harshly when they do not match our expectations.
+But if we started from a different mindset we might see them more clearly as fundamentally different from us.
+This, in turn, would help us actually learn more from them.

 No scholarly consensus exists that I am aware of on the identity of St. Dionysius the Areopagite, except that he was not the Dionysius encountered by St. Paul in Athens.
 Perhaps “St. Dionysius” wrote in the tradition developed by this same Dionysius.
 Whoever he was, his writings had enormous influence over the medieval world, as C.S.
-Lewis points out in his great work The Discarded Image, and perhaps none had the influence of his On the Celestial Hierarchy.
+Lewis points out in his great work The Discarded Image.
 In one section he writes,

 In my opinion a hierarchy is a sacred order, a state of understanding, and an activity approximating, as closely as possible to the divine . . .
 The goal of hierarchy, then, is to enable beings to be as like unto God as possible and to be at one with Him.
 Hierarchy causes its members to be images of God in all respects, to be clear and spotless mirrors of reflecting the glow of primordial light and indeed of God Himself.
 It ensures that when its members have received this full and divine splendor they can then pass on this light generously and in accordance with God’s will to those members further down the scale.